franky47/nextjs-conf-25-demo/README.md

-# React Paris 2025 Demo app
+# Next.js Conf 2025 Demo app

-This is the demo app showcased in my React Paris 2025 talk: "Type-Safe URL State Management in React with nuqs".
+This is the demo app showcased in my Next.js Conf 2025 talk: "Type-Safe URL State in Next.js with nuqs".

 ## Installation